-This policy is written with regard reference to the Special Educational Needs and Disability (SEND) Code of Practice: 0-25yrs 2015 (DfE), Children and Families Act 2015, the Equality Act 2010: Advice for Schools (Department for Education, Feb 2013); and Mental Health Act 2015.
+This policy is written with regard to the Special Educational Needs and Disability (SEND) Code of Practice: 0-25yrs 2015 (DfE) and Children and Families Act 2015.

 2. Defining Special Educational Needs and Disability

 This policy accepts the definition of SEN and Disability as set out in the Special Educational Needs and Disability (SEND) Code of Practice: 0-25yrs 2015 (DfE).